santiagoSSAA/santiagoSSAA/README.md

  - Exploring Big data development, optimized for working on the lightests devices!.

 ## 🌱 I’m currently learning
- - SEO & web positioning.
+ - Solo Founding and all that marketing stuff.
- - Fast (as hell) ways to integrate AI in projects.
+ - Replit, I'm surprinsingly in love of that.
- - SaaS & Micro SaaS Knowledge
+ - How to create a successful SaaS as a SoloFounder.

 ## 📫 How to reach me